-Connector for Streams Simulator - Extract
+Connector for Stream Simulator - Extract

-The Streams Simulator - Extract connector reads data extracts and outputs the data as a streaming real-time connector, either in batches or based on the values of a timestamp field in the incoming data.
+The Stream Simulator - Extract connector reads data extracts and outputs the data as a streaming real-time connector, either in batches or based on the values of a timestamp field in the incoming data.

-1. Select Streams Simulators - Extract from the Connectors panel.
-The Streams Simulator - Extract Settings panel displays with the first data extract in the drop-down list (e.g., BitcoinOrders).
+Select Stream Simulator - Extract from the Connectors panel.
+The Stream Simulator - Extract Settings panel displays the first data extract in the drop-down list (e.g., BitcoinOrders).